-1. Apply a generous amount of scrub to your skin once per week.
+- Apply a generous amount of scrub to your skin once a week.

-2. Massage in gentle, circular motions to buff away your cares of the day.
+- Massage the area with gentle, circular motions to buff away your cares of the day.
 For best results, use on damp skin.

-The scrub removes dead skin cells and treats problem areas to reveal soft, silky skin.
+The scrub removes dead skin cells and treats problem areas to reveal soft skin.
 It also softens and nourishes, revealing glowing skin.
 Check you out!

-Lips flaking no matter what the weather?
+Are your lips flaking no matter what the weather is like?
 You’ve tried a bunch of lip balms and creams but still no luck.
 When the air is dry, your lips suffer.
 Crusting, peeling, dead skin is no one’s beauty friend.
 Try our DIY homemade lip scrub for the ultimate dry lip remedy in 2 simple steps.